ohler55/oj/README.md

 [![Build Status](https://secure.travis-ci.org/ohler55/oj.png?branch=master)](http://travis-ci.org/ohler55/oj)

-### Current Release 2.5.5

- - Worked around the Rubinius failure to load bigdecimal from a require within the C code.

-### Current Release 2.5.4
+### Current Release 2.6.0

- - Fixed bug where unterminated JSON did not raise an exception.
+ - Added the :use_to_json option for Oj.dump().
+This option if set to false will not call the to_json() method on objects when dumping.
+This is the default behavior.
+The reason behind the option and change is to better support Rails and ActiveSupport.
+Previous works arounds have been removed.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).